explaingit

 TLDR

-Free, open-source game engine for building 2D and 3D games with a unified editor, exportable to desktop, mobile, web, and consoles.
+A free, open-source game engine for building 2D and 3D games that exports to desktop, mobile, and web, no royalties, you own your game completely under the MIT license.

 Mindmap